-As a leading provider for restaurant furniture we care about our client satisfaction.
+As a leading provider for restaurants, diners, bars and more we care about our client satisfaction.
 That is why it’s important for us that our customers enjoy the newly purchased restaurant chairs, booths and bar stools for years to come.
 Feel free to browse our Care & Maintenance Guide to help you with your questions and concerns.
 If you need further assistance please call us at (888) 495-8884 or email us to: firstname.lastname@example.org

 Vinyl needs proper maintenance and regular cleaning even though it is very durable.
 The best way to clean a vinyl seat or booth is to remove dirt with a soft damp cloth right after a spill.
 Ideally, you should get to the spill before the dirt hardens.